MyBord/mybord-client/docs/projectManagement.md

 ### A. Highest - MVP

-  * don't have login form immediately complain when signing up and typing in email address that isn't yet an email address
+  * prevent duplicate users from signing up
   * When you submit a weak password, the email address gets cleared - fix this
   * make sure spinner renders for dashboard page
   * when you first login; dashboard and cards load before animation is complete.